Acronychia acidula: Description

 Acronychia acidula is a tree that typically grows to a height of about 27 m.
 It has simple, elliptical, glabrous leaves that are 80–235 mm long and 43–120 mm wide on a petiole 20–70 mm long.
 The crushed leaves often have an odour resembling that of mango (Mangifera indica).
 The flowers are arranged in groups 30–100 mm long, in leaf axils or between the leaves, each flower on a glabrous pedicel 2–4 mm long.
 The four sepals are 2–2.5 mm long and the four petals 7–8.5 mm long.
 The eight stamens alternate in length.
 The fruit is a fleshy, more or less spherical drupe 13–16 mm long and the seeds are about 4.5 mm long.

 Taxonomy

 Acronychia acidula was first formally described in 1864 by Victorian state botanist Ferdinand von Mueller in Fragmenta phytographiae Australiae from specimens collected by John Dallachy in the Seaview Range near Rockingham Bay.
-Its species name acidula is Latin "slightly acid".
+Its species name acidula is Latin for 'slightly acid'.